FREE SHIPPING for orders over €50 in Slovenia and €150 in the EU

 Chaieb K, Kouidhi B, Jrah H, Mahdouani K, Bakhrouf A. Antibacterial activity of Thymoquinone, an active principle of Nigella sativa and its potency to prevent bacterial biofilm formation.
 BMC Compl Altern Med 2011; 11: 29

-In an article by Chaieb et al. (2011), the authors investigate the antibacterial activity of thymoquinone, the active ingredient of Nigella sativa (black cumin seed), and its ability to prevent the formation of bacterial biofilms.
-Biofilms are structures in which bacteria organize and are often resistant to antibiotics, making treatment of infections difficult.
-The authors tested the effect of thymoquinone on a variety of bacteria, including Staphylococcus aureus, Escherichia coli and Pseudomonas aeruginosa.
-The results showed that thymoquinone has significant antibacterial activity against a wide range of pathogens.
-In addition, thymoquinone effectively inhibited the formation of bacterial biofilms, meaning it can help prevent infections that are often resistant to standard treatments.
-The study highlights the potential of thymoquinone as a natural treatment for infections, especially for bacteria that form biofilms and are resistant to drugs.
+In the article Chaieb et al. (2011) The authors are investigating the antibacterial activity of thymoquinone, an active ingredient in Nigella sativa (black cumin seed), and its ability to inhibit the formation of bacterial biofilms.
+Biofilms are structures in which bacteria organize themselves and are often resistant to antibiotics, making it difficult to treat infections.
+The authors tested the effect of thymoquinone on a variety of bacteria, including Staphylococcus aureus, Escherichia coli, and Pseudomonas aeruginosa.
+The results showed that thymoquinone has significant antibacterial activity against a broad spectrum of pathogens.
+In addition, thymoquinone effectively inhibited the formation of bacterial biofilms, meaning it may help prevent infections that are often resistant to standard treatments.
+The study highlights the potential of thymoquinone as a natural agent for treating infections, especially in biofilm-forming and drug-resistant bacteria.

 4. Source: